 Violet is an ordained elder in the United Methodist Church and her theology of radical inclusion centers on the belief that the teachings of Jesus and John Wesley continue to have new meaning in our context, welcoming all people to God's table and working to build the Kingdom together.
 She is an advocate for LGBTQIA+ affirmation in the United Methodist Church, believing that God places no limits on who God calls into ministry and marriage.

 Violet is proud to be involved in many programs of the Northern Illinois Conference of the UMC, including serving on the Board of Trustees, the United Methodist Foundation, and chairing the Accessibility Committee where she focuses on mental health awareness.
 In Rockford she is honored to serve on a number of boards and committees while advocating for restorative justice and reducing incarceration, using local and federal resources to end gun violence, supporting reproductive justice, welcoming immigration laws, and a variety of other ways to build love for neighbor into policy.
 She has written frequent editorials for the local newspaper, which you can view here.
-She also serves part-time as Associate Director of Rockford Urban Ministries, the region's interfaith social justice advocacy nonprofit.
+She also serves as Executive Director of Rockford Urban Ministries, the region's interfaith social justice advocacy nonprofit.